RachWalm/spelling-game/README.md

 #### Skip

-To avoid frustration of a player that can't guess a word the *skip* function was added.
+To avoid the frustration caused by a player being unable to complete a word the *skip* function was added.
 This allows the player to move to another word without completing all/any or the letters.
 To avoid running out of words quickly the words are then kept in a separate array to allow them to be run through when the original **wordData** array has been complete.

 This means that during the *skip* operation it is essential to record the letters that the user has already guessed (if any), to avoid them getting additional score for the letters being put in again and avoid the annoyance of retyping them.
 As the letters are stored in a **guess** array during the word this is transferred to key 'complete'.
 Luckily this only required a shallow copy so was simpler than adding the .JSON information as the array could just be added to **wordData.complete** **array.key**.